Aalto5G/CustomerEdgeSwitching/README.md

 ## Introduction

-This version of Customer Edge Switching v2.0 has been developed in Ubuntu 16.04, using and python3's asyncio framework for asynchronous calls.
+The CES-based cooperative network firewall leads to Policy-based communication between end hosts (in private networks), and is backwards compatible with legacy Internet via Realm Gateway (RGW) solution.The source code of CES/CETP based cooperative network firewalling builds on Realm Gateway (RGW) implementation, made public at: https://github.com/Aalto5G/RealmGateway.

-This particular branch adds the CES/CETP based cooperative firewall functionality to previously published Realm Gateway (RGW) functionality.
-The source code for RGW can be found at: https://github.com/Aalto5G/RealmGateway.
-The CES implementation has been validated with a test network, developed using LXC container and other default Linux networking capabilities.
-The project source code will also provide an orchestration of these test networks, for rapid testing of CES functions.
+This second version of Customer Edge Switching (CES) has been developed in Ubuntu 16.04, using python3's asyncio framework for asynchronous calls.
+The CES implementation has been validated with a test network, developed using LXC container and other Linux networking features.
+The project source code provides an easy orchestration of these test networks, for rapid testing of CES functions.

-This repository contains a submodule and thus it shall be cloned as following: ```git clone $REPOSITORY_URL --recursive```
+This repository contains a submodule, and thus it shall be cloned as following: ```git clone $REPOSITORY_URL --recursive```

 ## Install package dependencies
 The following dependencies are required:

 ```